 5. Conduct disorder

-Children with conduct disorder often have emotional and behavioral problems.
+Children with conduct disorder often have emotional and behavioral problems, including oppositional defiant disorder.
 For example, they are unkind to others, seek pleasure by hurting others, do not show empathy, and have difficulty following rules.
 Children are often referred to as bad and misbehaved, but, in reality, conduct disorder is a kind of mental illness.

 Causes of conduct disorder